UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Performance Evaluation

 Table \ref{table_handover_delay} presents the handover delay experienced when a UAV transitions its connectivity from one gateway to another during flight.
 This delay was analyzed from the perspective of the UAV as it moved between different locations.
 Our experiments evaluated three communication protocols -- TCP, UDP, and ICMP -- across various wireless modules.
 Each protocol was selected for its distinct data transfer strategies, reflecting their use in UAV-to-gateway communications.
 For this experiment, we employed two gateways, designated G1 and G2.
 The notation G1$\rightarrow$ G2 denotes the handover of a UAV's connection from G1 to G2, while G2$\rightarrow$ G1 signifies the handover from G2 to G1.
 Equal-cost multi-path routing (ECMP) was used to facilitate better handover of the existing connection between gateways.

-Table \ref{table_handover_delay} illustrates that TCP experiences slightly higher handover delays compared to UDP and ICMP across all wireless modules.
-This is because TCP maintains a secure virtual connection during data transfer and requires re-establishing the connection before starting new data transfers, unlike UDP and ICMP.
-From the wireless modules' perspective, performance is generally consistent across all protocols, indicating similar efficiencies due to the use of the same wireless standard.
+Table \ref{table_handover_delay} illustrates that TCP experiences slightly higher handover delays than UDP and ICMP across all wireless modules.
+The performance is because TCP maintains a secure virtual connection during data transfer and requires re-establishing the connection before starting new data transfers, unlike UDP and ICMP.
+From the wireless modules' perspective, performance is generally consistent across all protocols, indicating similar efficiencies due to using the same wireless standard.
 Overall, UNet consistently achieves minimal handover delays across all protocols in highly mobile and dynamic environments.
 This performance is attributed to its effective identification of existing and non-existing paths using ECMP, as well as the optimization of other network parameters like retransmission time.